CraftySalamander/RTS_Overlay/Readme.md

 The overlay window should stay on top of your other applications (game included).
 Sometimes, it might not work properly at launch, but clicking a single time on [Next panel](pictures/common/action_button/to_end.png) should solve the issue.

-More options are available in this settings file (police font, size of the images...).
-You can edit it (JSON format) with any text editor and reload it (using the [Load settings](pictures/common/action_button/load.png) button or by quitting and relaunching the application).

-Different hotkeys (single key or combination of keys) can also be configured in this settings file.
-Among them, the following are global in the sense that they can be used even when you do not have the focus on the overlay (typically while playing the game):
+The following hotkeys are global in the sense that they can be used even when you do not have the focus on the overlay (typically while playing the game):
 * *next_panel*: cycle through the next panel
 * *show_hide*: show/hide the application
 * *build_order_previous_step*: go to the previous build order step (see below)
-* *build_order_next_step*: go to the next build order step (see below)
+* *build_order_next_step*: go to the next build order step (see below) To configure them, click on the `configure hotkeys` button (gear icon in the configuration panel), click on the hotkey to set, and input your keys combination.
+Click on `Update hotkeys` when this is done to set your hotkeys and save them in the aforementioned settings file.

+More options are available in this settings file (police font, size of the images...).
+You can edit it (JSON format) with any text editor and reload it (using the [Load settings](pictures/common/action_button/load.png) button or by quitting and relaunching the application).

 Build order selection
 ---------------------